Haru08jr/PCGConstrainedGrammarGenerator/README.md

-Generates a string with a structure specified by a regular expression string, following constraints specified by the user.
+Generates a string as specified by a regular expression, taking user-specified constraints into account.

 Relies on Graaf (https://github.com/bobluppes/graaf) for visualization purposes.